PlanterApp/planter_docs/content/docs/1100_new-features/1101_rounded-oval-tower-gardens/index.md

 ---
 title: "How Can I Create a Rounded, Oval, or Tower Garden?"
-description: "Learn how to create new rounded, oval, or tower garden shapes in Planter."
+description: "Learn how to create new rounded, oval, or tower garden shapes in Planter"
 draft: false
 weight: 1101
 url: "new-features/rounded-oval-tower-gardens"